Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Inextendible curves

 Associating a causal and timelike relation to $(X,d_L)$ as described at the beginning of Section~\ref{sec:lorentzian_spaces} (in the context of Lorentzian manifolds) turns $X$ into a Lorentzian pre-length space.
 The space $X$ is geodesic, and the conditions (i)-(iii) in Subsection~\ref{sub:BMS_spaces} can easily be verified to conclude that $X$ is a BMS-Lorentzian length space.
 However, $X$ does not have a timelike extension starting at any point of the null boundary ray that ends at $p$ (except for $p$).
 Note that in this example $\partial_{ch} X=\emptyset$.

 \end{exl}

-Finally, we can state the following characterization of inextendible curves.
+Finally, we can state the following characterization of (t-)inextendible curves.

-\begin{lem} Suppose that $X$ is a first-countable, causally simple Lorentzian pre-length space.
-If $X$ has causal resp.~timelike extensions, then a causal resp.~timelike curve $\gamma:I \rightarrow X$ is future inextendible resp.~t-inextendible if and only if at least one of the following conditions holds. \begin{enumerate} \item $\gamma$ attains a future endpoint in the future causal resp.~chronological boundary of $X$. \item $\gamma$ is not future imprisoned. \item $\gamma$ does not have a future endpoint. \end{enumerate} An analogous past statement holds.
-In particular, if the bubbling boundary is in addition empty, then a timelike curve is inextendible if and only if it is t-inextendible. \end{lem}
+\begin{lem} Let $X$ be a first-countable, causally simple (metric-compatible KS-)Lorentzian pre-length space and $\gamma:I \rightarrow X$ a causal resp.~timelike curve.
+Then the following statements hold. \begin{enumerate} \item If $\sup I \notin I$, then $\gamma:I \rightarrow X$ is future inextendible resp.~t-inextendible if and only if $\gamma$ does not have a future endpoint. \item If $X$ has causal resp.~timelike extensions and $\sup I \in I$, then $\gamma:I \rightarrow X$ is future inextendible resp.~t-inextendible if and only if $\gamma$ attains a future endpoint in the future causal resp.~chronological boundary of $X$. \end{enumerate} In particular, if $X$ has timelike extensions and no bubbling boundary, then a timelike curve is future inextendible if and only if it is future t-inextendible.
+Analogous past statements hold. \end{lem}

 \begin{proof} We prove the characterization of future inextendible causal curves.
-The characterization of future t-inextendible timelike curves follows analogously.
-Conditions (ii) and (iii) are equivalent by Lemma~\ref{lem:inextendible_charac}.
-Clearly, conditions (i) and (iii) both imply that $\gamma$ is future inextendible, respectively.
-Conversely, a future inextendible causal curve $\gamma$ with a future endpoint $x$ attains it by inextendibility and Lemma \ref{lem:endpoint}.
-If $J^+(x) \neq \{x\}$, then $\gamma$ could be extended by a causal curve as $X$ has causal extensions.
-Hence, $J^+(x) = \{x\}$, i.e.~$x$ is contained in the future causal boundary of $X$. \end{proof}
+The characterization of future t-inextendible timelike curves and the respective past statements follow analogously.
+By the metric-compatibility assumption it suffices to prove the claim in the metric-free setting, the claim in the KS-setting follows then as well as discussed in Remarks on Definition \ref{dfn:inext_def}, (a) and (b).
+In this case (i) follows from Lemma~\ref{lem:endpoint}.
+If $\gamma$ attains a future endpoint in the causal boundary, then it is clearly inextendible.
+Conversely, if $\gamma$ is future inextendible and attains a future endpoint, then, assuming the existence of causal extensions, this endpoint has to be contained in the causal boundary, as otherwise $\gamma$ could be extended.\end{proof}

 Now we provide sufficient conditions for the existence of t-inextendible timelike curves.